Niger's presidential guard surrounds leader's home in what African organizations call a coup attempt

 NIAMEY, Niger (AP) — Members of Niger’s presidential guard surrounded the presidential palace Wednesday in what African organizations called an attempted coup against the country's democratically elected leader.
 The U.S. said the rebelling soldiers had detained President Mohamed Bazoum.

 A tweet from the account of Niger's presidency reported that members of the elite guard unit engaged in an “anti-Republican demonstration” and unsuccessfully tried to obtain support from other security forces.
-It did not refer to a coup and said Bazoum and his family were doing well, but that Niger's army and national guard “are ready to attack” if those involved in the action did not back down.
+It said Bazoum and his family were doing well but that Niger's army and national guard “are ready to attack” if those involved in the action did not back down.

-However, the commissions of the African Union and the Economic Community of West African States called the actions of the presidential guardsman an effort to unseat Bazoum, who was elected president two years ago in Niger’s first peaceful, democratic transfer of power since its independence from France in 1960.
+However, the commissions of the African Union and the Economic Community of West African States described the events in Niger's capital as an effort to unseat Bazoum, who was elected president two years ago in the nation's first peaceful, democratic transfer of power since its independence from France in 1960.

-The ECOWAS Commission, which manages the programs of the 15-nation regional power bloc, said it “condemns in the strongest terms the attempt to seize power by force and calls on the coup plotters to free the democratically elected president of the republic immediately and without any condition.”

-Bazoum's administration has made Niger a key Western partner in the fight against Islamist extremism, which has wracked the country's west.
-In the decades before his election, Niger had multiple coups, and the president thwarted an attempted coup days before he was sworn into office.

 “We strongly condemn any effort to detain or subvert the functioning of Niger’s democratically elected government, led by President Bazoum,” White House National Security Advisor Jake Sullivan said.
 “We specifically urge elements of the presidential guard to release President Bazoum from detention and refrain from violence.”

 Streets surrounding the presidential palace in the capital, Niamey, were blocked off Wednesday, as were some government ministries.
-By early evening, hundreds of people showed up to demonstrate in support of the president.
-Shots were fired at the protest, although it was not immediately clear by whom.
+In the early evening, hundreds of people chanting "No coup d’etat” marched in support of the president.
+Multiple rounds of gunfire that appeared to come from the presidential palace dispersed the demonstrators and sent people scrambling for cover, according to an Associated Press reporter at the scene..

-The Associated Press saw around a dozen reinforcements from the national guard protecting the radio network.
-Some international security forces operating in the country were ordered put on lockdown.
+“We are here to show the people that we are not happy about this movement going on; just to show these military people that they can’t just take the power like this,” protester Mohammed Sidi said.
+“We are a democratic country, we support democracy and we don’t need this kind of movement.”

-Someone close to the president who wasn't authorized to speak to the media told The Associated Press that on Wednesday morning, the presidential guard surrounded Bazoum’s house when he and his wife were inside and that negotiations were underway between the parties.
+Someone close to the president who wasn’t authorized to speak to the media told the AP the presidential guard surrounded Bazoum’s house when he and his wife were inside on Wednesday morning and that negotiations were underway between the parties.

+The streets of Niamey were bustling as usual, with many residents refusing to discuss the situation until there was more clarity.
+Some international security forces in the country were ordered put on lockdown.
+The United Nations said its 1,500 staff members in Niger were safe but had to suspend their regular work.

+U.N.
+Secretary-General Antonio Guterres “calls on all actors involved to exercise restraint and to ensure the protection of constitutional order,” spokesman Stephane Dujarric said.

 Threats to Bazoum's leadership would undermine the West's efforts to stabilize Africa's Sahel region.
-U.S. Secretary of State Antony Blinken visited Niger in March, seeking to strengthen ties with a country where the security situation was not as dire as in neighboring nations.
+U.S. Secretary of State Antony Blinken visited Niger in March, seeking to strengthen ties with a country where extremists have carried out attacks on civilians and military personnel but the overall security situation was not as dire as in neighboring nations.

 Mali and Burkina Faso have had four coups since 2020, and both are being overrun by extremists linked to al-Qaida and the Islamic State group.
 Mercenaries from the Russian military company also have deployed in those countries.